 The various paragraphs and articles on this topic on GNU’s website use catchy phrases to better define the “free software” phrase.

 “free software” is a matter of liberty, not price

 Why is this such a big deal?

 To the passerby, to the casual user, the word free has an obvious connotation — free as in zero cost.
 But this is absolutely wrong.
-It is not what is meant by the phrase “free software” and is exactly why there’s a problem.
+It is not what is meant by the phrase “free software” and that is exactly why there’s a problem.
 The GNU website once again has another article to help dispel the assumption that free software is free as in zero cost (see, Selling Free Software).